 2. Securities Firms and Broker-Dealers

 Securities firms, stockbrokers, and broker-dealers are subject to AML regulations.
-They must establish and maintain AML programs, which include monitoring securities transactions for suspicious activities and filing SARs when necessary.
+They must establish and maintain AML compliance programs, which include monitoring securities transactions for suspicious activities and filing SARs when necessary.
 This enhances innate activities that may be related to securities and stocks and may enhance stability in the market.

 3. Money Services Businesses (MSBs)